ronniross/saliency-heatmap-visualizer/README.md

-# Saliency HeatMap Visualizer v 1.0.0
+# Token Saliency HeatMap Visualizer v 1.0.0

 Saliency maps help answer "Why did the model make this prediction?" by pinpointing the specific parts of the input that were most influential.